gitter-badger/Radio-FM-with-pusher/README.md

 Radio-FM-with-pusher

+You can listen and share cool musics from here, simple app which is using pusher api..
 ====================

-Simple radio fm app with developed Gabor Rusznyak and Mert Nesvat.
+Radio Fm app with developed Gabor Rusznyak and Mert Nesvat.